 The Keys to a Successful Murder Mystery

 In order for a dinner party like this to be successful, your guests need to be willing to be "on stage" a bit.
 Anyone who is shy in front of groups might feel that participating is difficult, especially if you're hosting it for a large group.
 Comfort with one another may assist the quieter members of the group in feeling relaxed enough to play a part.

 Planning the Menu and Decorations

-I recommend basing the number of courses for your meal on the number of scenes in your murder mystery.
+Base the number of courses for your meal on the number of scenes in your murder mystery.
 You'll have that information when you receive your kit.
-That way the mystery can be played out in between each of your courses as we did, and discussed while you eat each course.
+That way the mystery can be played out in between each of your courses, and discussed while you eat each course.
 However, some of these kits are designed for cocktail parties and the guests are expected to walk around and interact throughout the evening.
 You'll need to see what the specific requirements are for your kit when you purchase it.
-If you have a definite idea of how you would like your dinner to run, I recommend asking around to find the mystery that suits your plan.
+If you have a definite idea of how you would like your dinner to run, ask around to find the mystery that suits your plan.